arthfl/arch-setup/README.md

 (It's mostly to document my own setup)

+*NOTE*: It's currently only able to take care of a single encrypted disk.
+So, everything except /boot in a flat partition

 # Usage
 * Clone repo
+* You probably need to partition your disk for your needs
 * Fill out missing values with whatever you want/need
 * Check if `package-list.txt` contains what you want.
 Edit if needed.
 * run script: